devzendo/transputer-emulator/README.md

 * Ubuntu Linux 16.04.4 LTS Intel x86-64
 * Ubuntu Linux 18.04.2 LTS Intel x86-64

-Dependencies:
+C++ Dependencies:
 * Google Test and Google Mock
 * gsl-lite (C++ Guidelines Support Library from https://github.com/gsl-lite/gsl-lite#as-cmake-package)
 * .. all taken care of by CMake External Project.

 Prerequisites:
 - All Operating Systems:
-  - Git (for CMake to download GoogleTest).
-Command line tool needs to be on the PATH.
+  - Git (to clone the transputer-emulator repository, and for CMake to download GoogleTest).
+Command line tool git needs to be on the PATH.
-  - Python (2.x or 3.x is fine) (required by the GoogleTest build)
+  - Python (prefer 3.x but 2.x is fine; required by the GoogleTest build).
+Command line interpreter python needs to be on the PATH.
   - Java 8 JDK (for Maven).
   - Apache Maven.
 I use 3.6.0.
-(You can build without it, it's just doing some preprocessing, running cmake in various stages, and is used for packaging and overall build control.)
+(You can build without it, it's just doing some preprocessing, running cmake in various stages, and is used for packaging and overall build control.
+It's just much easier with it.)
+Command line tool mvn needs to be on the PATH.
   - CMake.
 I use 3.10.3.
+Command line tool cmake needs to be on the PATH.
   - If you want to build the client-examples programs, you'll need the
     <a href="https://bitbucket.org/devzendo/transputer-macro-assembler">DevZendo.org Transputer Macro Assembler</a>
     installed and on your PATH.